cnchapman/blog-academic-old/content/authors/admin/_index.md

 bio:
 ---

-Chris Chapman is the Founder of the Quantitative User Experience Association, the Quant UX Conference, and a Principal Researcher at Amazon Lab126 (2022-).
+Chris is the Founder of the Quantitative User Experience Association and a Principal UX Researcher at Amazon Lab 126.
-Previously he was a Staff Researcher at Google (2012-2022) and a Senior Researcher at Microsoft (2000-2011).
-Chris is the author of several books on research methods and programming, including Quantitative User Experience Research and R for Marketing Research and Analytics.
+Previously he was a Staff Researcher at Google and a Senior Researcher at Microsoft.
+Chris is the author of several books on research methods and programming, including "Quantitative User Experience Research" (forthcoming 2023) and "R for Marketing Research and Analytics" (2nd ed., 2019).
 {style="text-align: justify;"}